How to Handle Double Booking Scheduling Mishaps Like a Pro

 Plus, new customers can book services directly through your website or social media, while you stay in control of your availability.

-Jobber sends you and your customer an automated email confirmation as soon as the visit is booked, so you’re always ready for upcoming jobs.
+Jobber sends you and your customer an automated email confirmation as soon as the visit’s booked, so you’re always ready for upcoming jobs.

 Jobber also lets you schedule emails or text messages to remind customers of their upcoming appointments.
-Automated visit reminders help maintain an accurate schedule and correct scheduling issues before they result in double bookings.
+Automated visit reminders give you a chance to correct scheduling issues before they become double bookings.

-In fact, you can avoid this scheduling nightmare altogether by investing in scheduling software to reduce human error, improve organization, and better manage your schedules.
+Even better, avoid double booking problems altogether by investing in software to reduce human error, improve organization, and better manage your schedule.

 Join over 200k service professionals that trust Jobber